 Reference photomicrographs taken at 500X (according to provisions in ASTM B928, Section 9.4.1), shall be established for each of the alloy-tempers and thickness ranges relevant.
 The reference photographs shall be taken from samples, which have exhibited no evidence of exfoliation corrosion and a pitting rating of PB or better, when subjected to the test described in ASTM G66 (ASSET).
 The samples shall also have exhibited resistance to intergranular corrosion at a mass loss no greater than 15 mg/cm2, when subjected to the test described in ASTM G67 (NAMLT).
-The tests for exfoliation corrosion and intergranular corrosion may be conducted in accordance with other RS-agreed national standards.
+The tests for exfoliation corrosion and intergranular corrosion may be conducted in accordance with other national standards recognized by the Register.